-The auxiliary output connects only to intercom B. It does not interface to intercom A. The auxiliary input may be switched to B intercom (default) or A and B intercom.
-See Section 4 for the location of this internally located input routing switch.
-The auxiliary output is always available at the back panel output XLR.
-It cannot be switched on or off like the input.
+The auxiliary output is always available at the back-panel output XLR.
+It cannot be switch on or off like the input.
 Both the input and output are balanced audio ports.
 Auxiliary input and output audio is global.
 See Section 4 for more details.